EtherealEmil/UsualScrap/README.md

 </details>

 <details>
-<summary>Adrenaline Injector(30C)</summary>
+<summary>Emergency Injector(45C)</summary>

-Costs 30 credits, Weighs 1
+Costs 45 credits, Weighs 1

-The Adrenaline injector gives you a speed boost, slight jump boost, and stamina regen boost for a while.
+The Emergency Injector instantly gives you a speed boost, jump boost, and a small amount of health.

-- You can overdose on adrenaline injectors and will take damage if more are used while one is active.
-And no, you will not keep stacking the buffs.
+- Taking more than one emergency injector in a short time will cause the overdose effect which will deal damage to you for a short time.
+- After the Injector turns red it is empty.

 </details>

 <details>
-<summary>Lifeline(300C)</summary>
+<summary>Displacement Controller(240C)</summary>

-Costs 300 credits, Weighs 4
+Costs 240 credits, Weighs 4

-The Lifeline is a portable teleporter that saves a location and can then teleport you there if used before it runs out of battery.
+The Displacement Controller is a portable teleporter that saves your coordinates and can then teleport you back there as long as it has battery.

-- The lifeline's saved location is lost when it runs out of battery or is charged.

-- The lifeline is a new very experimental item.
-Keep that in mind when testing the limits of the game.
+- The Displacement Controller's saved coordinates are set when used the first time, the second use will teleport you back at the cost of some of its battery.
+- The Displacement Controller consumes battery slowly when your coordinates have been set but haven't been returned to yet.
+- Your saved coordinates are wiped when the controller is recharged.

+Displacement controller connectivity mechanic:
+ - The Displacement Controller's connectivity is based on how far you are from the saved location, the farther you are the lower the connectivity.
+With full connectivity the controller works as expected but when connectivity starts to lower the controller will begin to experience glitches.
+Glitches will wipe your saved location and prevent you from using the controller for a short time.

 </details>